 The default tendency in Google Chrome browser is to use the maximum amount of CPU and RAM as available on the computer, in order to run as fast as it can.

-While this allows the Chrome browser to perform at its best on computers with high RAM capacity, it can sometimes lead to problems on budget computers, which are generally equipped with low RAM capacity.
+While this allows the Chrome browser to perform at its best on computers with high RAM capacity, it can lead to problems on Budget computers that usually come with lower RAM capacity.

 Apart from this, high RAM usage by Google Chrome can be caused due to multiple open browser tabs, incompatible browser extensions, corrupted browser cache and other reasons.